Adarya/oncobrief/README.md

 1. Open the application in your browser at http://localhost:3000
 2. Navigate to the Admin page
-3. Add journals you want to monitor (e.g., "N Engl J Med", "Lancet", "J Clin Oncol")
+3. Add journals you want to monitor or select predefined journal tiers:
+   - **Tier 1**: High Impact Clinical (NEJM, Lancet, JCO, etc.)
+   - **Tier 2**: High Impact Science (Nature, Science, Cell, etc.)
+   - **Tier 3**: Specialty Journals (Cancer Discovery, Blood, etc.)
 4. Click the "Generate Digest Now" button to create your first digest
 5. Once the digest is generated, go back to the Dashboard to view the articles
+6. Use the "View Mode" toggle to switch between "All Articles" and "By Classification" views
-6. Optionally generate a podcast or email the digest to yourself
+7. Optionally generate a podcast or email the digest to yourself

+## Recent Updates

+- **AI Classification**: Articles are now automatically classified by the Gemini API
+- **Report Classification Tiers**: Articles can be viewed in tiers based on their clinical relevance
+- **Journal Tiers**: Predefined journal groups for easier selection
+- **Enhanced Filtering**: Filter by article type (Clinical trial, Translational, etc.)
+- **Improved API Reliability**: Added retry mechanisms with exponential backoff
+- **Processing Capacity**: Increased from 15 to 50 papers per digest
+- **UI Enhancements**: Improved layout and responsiveness

 ## Data Storage